Vinit-Chandak/redis_at_home/README.md

 | **End-of-File (EOF)**     | Reading beyond the end of the file or socket data stream.                                                                                                  | Yes                   | No                    |
 | **Output Buffer Full**    | The socket/file’s output buffer is full, preventing more data from being written.                                                                          | No                    | Yes                   |
 | **Flow Control (TCP)**    | TCP receiver signals the sender to slow down because its buffer is full.                                                                                  | No                    | Yes                   |

+Things to look up in this part:
+Blocking and Non Blocking System calls, EOF handling, when to user perror(), fprintf() etc.

+## Phase - 3